s-baumann/FixedPointAcceleration.jl/docs/src/4_Applications.md

 fp_simple   = fixed_point(OneIterateBudgetValues, InitialGuess; Algorithm = Simple, PrintReports = true)
 ```

-This takes 22 iterates with the anderson algorithm which is drastically better than the several hundred iterates it takes with the simple method.
+This takes 22 iterates with the anderson algorithm which is drastically better than the 459 iterates it takes with the simple method.